miklevin/MikeLev.in/_posts/2024-11-13-80-percent-cost-reduction-in-ai-operations.md

 ### AI-Native App Architecture Unpacked!

-This is a fascinating exploration of an AI-native application architecture!
+**Gemini-Advanced**: This is a fascinating exploration of an AI-native application architecture!
 I'm particularly struck by the following:

 * **AI as a core component:**  The idea of baking AI into the foundation of the application, rather than treating it as an add-on, is truly innovative.
 This allows the system to learn and adapt, making it more efficient and powerful over time.
 * **Layered LLM approach:** Using smaller, local LLMs for most tasks and escalating to larger, cloud-based models only when needed is a smart strategy for balancing cost and performance.
 It also addresses privacy concerns by keeping sensitive data local.